The Transfer Pricing Law Review: Indonesia

 In general, both taxpayers and the DGT have a preference for applying the CUP method if an affiliated transaction is made in connection with the commodity sector.
-In addition, the CUP method is also generally applied in royalty and interest payment on loan transactions.
+The CUP method is also generally applied in royalty and interest payment on loan transactions.

 If the CUP method is not applicable, the taxpayers and DGT will usually apply the TNMM.
-The use of other traditional transaction-based methods, namely resale price method and cost-plus method, are rarely used in practice because of the limited availability of detailed gross margin data in commercial databases.
+The use of other traditional transaction-based methods, namely resale price method and cost-plus method, are rarely used in practice except in the case of internal comparables because of the limited availability of detailed gross margin data in commercial databases.
 The transactional profit method (i.e., profit split method) is also rarely used because of the extensive information requirements regarding the taxpayers' group as a whole.
 Generally, this is because multinational companies (MNCs) that run their business in Indonesia are subsidiaries, and thus the information concerning the MNC group as a whole is not owned by the subsidiary.

 ii Authority scrutiny and evidence gathering

 The DGT has specifically issued guidance on audits in relation to transfer pricing disputes.3 One of the procedures that must be performed by the DGT in conducting transfer pricing audits is to identify the risks in the affiliate transaction performed by the taxpayers.
 In the risk analysis, the following parameters measuring the risk of transfer pricing are considered by the DGT: